Homotopy classes of gauge fields and the lattice: Local and global topological aspects of extended LG fields

 \emph{(b)} To every pair of elements $c_{v}, c_{w}\in\cC_{n}$ such that $\overline{c_{v}}\cap\overline{c_{w}} = \overline{c_{\tau}}$ with $c_{\tau}\in\cC_{n-1}$, we assign an extension class $[h_{v w}:\overline{c_{\tau}}\to G]$ of the inductively glued boundary class over $\partial\overline{c_{\tau}}$ to $\overline{c_{\tau}}$, in such a way that the resulting induced glued class $[h_{w v}\cdot h_{v w}]$ is homotopically trivial. \end{corollary}

-\begin{proof} Readily follows from the defining relation \eqref{eq:clutching} of clutching maps and theorem \ref{theo:dissection-data}, as there is an the equivalence between the core of a lattice gauge field and a homotopy class of collections of clutching maps $\{\{h_{vw}\}_{\overline{c_{v}}\cap\overline{c_{w}}\neq\emptyset}\}$ with fixed values over 0-cells.
-When the latter are dissected over compatible triples, we obtain the local homotopical data stated above, the first part corresponding to the data arising from any triple of cells $\overline{c_{v_{1}}}\cap\overline{c_{v_{2}}}\cap \overline{c_{v_{3}}} = \overline{c_{\sigma}}$, while the residual data takes the form of relative extension classes over all $(n-1)$-cells with orientation.
-Conversely, given any choice of such local homotopical data, it follows from the compatibility conditions, together with lemma \ref{lemma:glueing}, that the homotopy classes induced by the projections $\pi_{i}(\mathbf{h}_{\sigma\sigma''})$ of the maps $\mathbf{h}_{\sigma\sigma''}$ into components, with $i=1,2,3$, together with the extension classes $[h_{vw}]$, determine a homotopy class of collections of clutching maps with fixed values over 0-cells. \end{proof}
+\begin{proof} Follows from theorem \ref{theo:dissection-data} and the relation \eqref{eq:clutching} between clutching and glueing maps, as there is an the equivalence between the core of a ELG field and a homotopy class of collections of clutching maps $\{\{h_{vw}\}_{\overline{c_{v}}\cap\overline{c_{w}}\neq\emptyset}\}$ with fixed values over 0-cells.
+When the latter are dissected over compatible triples, we obtain the local homotopy data stated above, the first part arising from any triple of cells $\overline{c_{v_{1}}}\cap\overline{c_{v_{2}}}\cap \overline{c_{v_{3}}} = \overline{c_{\sigma}}$, while the residual data takes the form of relative extension classes over all $(n-1)$-cells.
+Conversely, given any such choice of local homotopy data, it follows from the compatibility conditions, together with lemma \ref{lemma:glueing}, that the homotopy classes induced by the projections $\pi_{i}(\mathbf{h}_{\sigma}|_{\overline{c_{\sigma''}}})$ of the maps $\mathbf{h}_{\sigma}|_{\overline{c_{\sigma''}}}$ into components, with $i=1,2,3$, together with the extension classes $[h_{vw}]$, determine a homotopy class of collections of clutching maps with fixed values at 0-cells. \end{proof}